megabyte0x/hashnode-blogs/clyh8ykas000d0aju3hlvbpkz.md

 ---
 title: "Actor Oriented Model: Part 1"
-seoTitle: "What is Actor Oriented Model? "
+seoTitle: "What is Actor Oriented Model?"
 seoDescription: "Guide to Actor-Oriented Model, which enables the building of blockchain with high scalability and computation."
 datePublished: Thu Jul 11 2024 12:30:19 GMT+0000 (Coordinated Universal Time)
 cuid: clyh8ykas000d0aju3hlvbpkz